 First, you'll need to get tickets

-To curb scalping on alternate websites such as eBay or Viagogo, Splendour in the Grass will be offering a resale facility for punters who missed out to pick-up legitimate tickets from those who no longer want their tickets.
+To curb scalping on alternate websites such as eBay or Stubhub, Splendour in the Grass is offering a resale facility for punters who missed out to pick-up legitimate tickets from those who no longer want their tickets.

 To buy or sell Splendour tickets, you will need to register through Moshtix.
-Sellers can put their tickets up for offer from 9am Friday 5 May 2017 and purchasers can then snap them up from 9am Monday 8 May 2017.
+Sellers can put their tickets up for offer from 9am Monday 11 July 2018 and purchasers can then snap them up from 9am Monday 11 May 2018 until midnight 16 July.

 If you're not into the idea of camping at the festival, here's some Splendour in the Grass accommodation options.

-Splendour In The Grass does offer on-site camping at the North Byron Parklands for $129 per person, including the mandatory $5 booking fee.
-Access to the camping area starts at 10am on Wednesday 19 July and you can stay until Monday 24 July.
-If arriving by car, you’ll also need to purchase a vehicle pass for $60 through Moshtix.
+Splendour In The Grass does offer on-site camping at the North Byron Parklands for $129 per person, including a mandatory booking fee.
+Access to the camping area starts at 10am on Wednesday 18 July and you can stay until 8pm Monday 22 July.
+If arriving by car, you’ll also need to purchase a vehicle pass through Moshtix.